Ever tried making jam and realized too late that sugar took a vacation?

 Our jars always smile a bit brighter with honey.

-For folks eager to jump deeper, here’s a nifty guide on alternative sweeteners for your sweet treats.
-Check out this list of honey substitutes if you’re curious for more.
+For folks eager to jump deeper, here's a nifty guide on honey side dishes for chicken.

 2 - Maple Syrup